Purefy Student Loan Consolidation

 Purefy isn't the very best on the market, but a tight interest rate range means it could be the best option for many borrowers.

 Another name to learn in the world of student loan consolidation and refinancing is Purefy.
 If it seems like lenders are popping up out of the woodwork, it is because they are.
-The student loan consolidation business is booming and if you have student debt and want to get rid of high interest rates this is a good thing (it is only bad news if you are a blogger trying to keep track of all these lenders).
+The student loan consolidation business is booming and if you have student debt and want to get rid of high interest rates this is a good thing.

 Shifting our focus back to Purefy, the company isn’t actually new at all.
 In reality, Purefy is simply a rebrand of CordiaGrad student loans.
-As we said when we first reviewed CordiaGrad, this lender is pretty good, but the best.
+As we said when we first reviewed CordiaGrad, this lender is pretty good, but not the best.
 This analysis holds true now that the company is called Purefy.
 While there are some changes along with the name change, the bottom line is mostly unchanged: Purefy is a decent option and as long as you avoid some major mistakes, it can be a smart financial move.
+This earns Purefy an 11th place finish is our student loan refinance lender rankings.

 The Purefy Basics